Getting started

 Visit the package website for detailed documentation, function references, and tutorials.

-To use mermaidr, you must have a registered MERMAID account.
-You can sign up for free at app.datamermaid.org
+To access projects you have access to in mermaidr, you must authenticate your session.
+For this, you will need a verified MERMAID account.
+You can sign up for free at app.datamermaid.org.

-When you run a data access function (e.g., mermaid_get_my_projects()), a browser window will automatically open prompting you to log in with your MERMAID credentials.
+When you call a project data access function (e.g, mermaid_get_my_projects()), a browser window will automatically open prompting you to log in with your MERMAID credentials (either using Google sign-in or your username and password – however, you normally log in).
 Once authenticated, the package stores a temporary access token to authorize your session.
+Just close your browser window and return to R once authentication is completed.

 You can access: